JAMES RENWICK ALLIANCE FOR CRAFT

 Ideal candidates demonstrate excellence in their work and a strong commitment to developing their practice in unique and dynamic ways.

 Each year, the award focuses on a different medium.
-This year’s award will recognize an emerging artist working in mixed-media craft, defined as work that combines two or more craft materials or processes.
+This year’s award will recognize an emerging artist working in ceramics.

 The recipient will receive a $5,000 unrestricted award, a one-year JRACraft membership, and the opportunity to present their work at a JRACraft event.